ankitsharma2002/SQLPractice/README.md

 # SQLPractice
 The repository is dedicated to SQL, MySQL, Database design, Database testing and other practice of sql.

-In the master branch, the Revision file contains all 5 types of commands in SQL(DDL, DML, DCL, TCL, DQL) 1_DDL and DML</br>
+In the master branch, the Revision file contains all 5 types of commands in SQL(DDL, DML, DCL, TCL, DQL)</br>
+1_DDL and DML</br>
 2_DCL and TCL</br>
 3_DQL (Analysis, testing, etc)</br>